-- Where possible, cover nozzles, other atomisers and powder dispensers, especially for hand-held equipment and equipment used near workers; - Keep equipment that applies pesticides clean, both inside and out, using appropriate cleaning methods.
+- Consider fitting remote controls to equipment.
+Don't put them in places where they could be contaminated.
+They may be put in the cab where appropriate, but you should avoid routing hoses through the cab; - Make sure nozzles are in good condition and do not drip when the sprayer is switched off.
+Check valves and associated pressure-relief systems and so on; - Where possible, cover nozzles, other atomisers and powder dispensers, especially for hand-held equipment and equipment used near workers; - ➤ Keep equipment that applies pesticide clean, both inside and out, using appropriate cleaning methods.
 When cleaning dusty or dry deposits, do not use air lines or dry brushing as these methods can lead to contamination getting into the air; - Keep all equipment well maintained and do not use faulty equipment;

-The Defra booklet 'Is your sprayer fit for work?' provides guidance on maintaining and checking field crop sprayers (see annex B).
+The Scottish Executive booklet 'Is your sprayer fit for work?' provides guidance on maintaining and checking field crop sprayers (see annex B).

 - Calibrate (check the accuracy of the dose rate) in spraying equipment without using a pesticide.
-For products applied as granules, use the manufacturer's dummy formulations or other materials available. - Follow the good practice described in this code.
+For products applied as granules, use the manufacturer's dummy formulations or other materials available; and - > Follow the good practice described in this code.